-By Dr. David Woo - February 22, 2019
+By Dr. David Woo - October 23, 2023

-Deep transcranial magnetic stimulation (TMS) and deep brain stimulation are two different therapies used to treat TRD.
+Transcranial magnetic stimulation (TMS) and deep brain stimulation are two different therapies used to treat TRD.
 Although these therapies share some similarities, there are major differences between the two.

 What Is Deep Brain Stimulation?